cpopescu/whisperlib/README.md

 The autoconf build does not support cross compilation for now, so you cannot yet build for iOS or Android.

+If you need to generate the configure script, you need at least automake-14.1 and autoconf-2.69 installed on your machine.
+Older versions of these programs will not work.

 Enjoy